Skip to main content

 Configuration

-port; //port that server will be to use.
-By default process.env.HTTP_PORT or port 3300
+port; // Port that the server will use.
+By default, process.env.HTTP_PORT or port 3300.